cuba-platform/ldap-addon/README.md

 ### Attribute Settings

 When a user logs in using LDAP credentials for the first time, a new user entity is created in the CUBA application.
-All details about the user are taken from the LDAP database (configuring these details is a part of preparation activities).
+All details about the user are taken from the LDAP server side (configuring these details is a part of preparation activities).
 In order to match LDAP attributes and the fields of the User entity, use the *Attribute Settings* section of *Load Config Screen*.

 ![LDAP-Config-Basic-Attributes](img/ldap-config-basic-attributes.png)

 ### LDAP Schema

-The *Schema Settings* section allows configuring a set of rules that define what can be stored as entries in the LDAP directory.
+The *Schema Settings* section enables to configure a set of rules that define what can be stored as entries in the LDAP directory.

 ![LDAP_Schema-Settings](img/ldap-schema-settings.png)

-Using the table provided in the section, it is possible to set up attributes that can be used as conditions when applying matching rules.
+Using the table provided in the section, it is possible to set up attributes that can be used as conditions for matching rule application.

 Clicking the *Refresh LDAP Attributes* button uploads all attributes of the specified LDAP user object class.
 However, it is possible to add attributes manually by using the *Create* button.

 ## LDAP Matching Rules

-LDAP matching rules are special rules for configuring access rights for users.
-Using matching rules, it is possible to set up access groups and roles for new application users.
+LDAP matching rules are special rules for configuring access rights for new application users (those created after logging in via LDAP).
 There are four rule types intended for this purpose: custom, default, simple and scripting.
 Creating and managing LDAP matching rules is available from *LDAP Matching Rule Screen* (Menu: LDAP Component → LDAP Matching Rules).

 ![LDAP Matching Rules Screen](img/ldap-matching-rules.png)

 The screen comprises the table of matching rules and the section for testing how the existing matching rules are applied to a particular user (see [Testing LDAP Matching Rules](#testing-ldap-matching-rules)).
 Using the table, it is possible to enable/disable certain rules by ticking checkboxes in the *Active* column.

 Another important thing is that rules have their order numbers, according to which they are applied.
 The default rule is always applied the last.

 The description of all rule types and their peculiarities is provided in the sections below.